AliRampur/Phase-3-Project/README.md

 ### _Further Iterations_

-Based on results of the grid searches, which resulted in GBC having the higher mean score and higher best score when compared with RFC for each iteration I attempted, I further adjusted and tweaked certain parameters.
+Based on results of the grid searches, which resulted in GBC having the higher mean score and higher best score when compared with RFC for each iteration I attempted, I further adjusted and tweaked certain Hyperparameters.

-The best parameters for GBC were:
+The best Hyperparameters for GBC were:

-criterion: 'friedman_mse'
+ - criterion: 'friedman_mse'
-loss: 'deviance'
+ - loss: 'deviance'
-max_depth: 3
+ - max_depth: 3
-min_samples_leaf: 3
+ - min_samples_leaf: 3
-n_estimators: 20
+ - n_estimators: 20
-subsample: 0.9
+ - subsample: 0.9

-However, the GBC best parameters above are still at the end of the given range.
-If given more time, I would further tune the paramaters (e.g. include max_depth of 1) to see if this would further improve the model accuracy score.
+However, the GBC best Hyperparameters above are still at the end of the given range.
+If given more time, I would further tune the Hyperparamaters (e.g. include max_depth of 1) to see if this would further improve the model accuracy score.

 # 5. Final Model